A QCEG PUBLICATION

 The Golden Age of Florence, Rome, and Venice

-Florence was the cradle of the Renaissance, powered by the Medici family’s patronage.
-It birthed humanism and nurtured artists like Leonardo da Vinci, Michelangelo, and Botticelli, becoming a beacon of innovation and aesthetic rebirth.
+Florence was the cradle of the Renaissance, propelled by the patronage of the Medici family.
+It gave birth to humanism and nurtured artists such as Leonardo da Vinci, Michelangelo, and Botticelli, becoming a beacon of innovation and aesthetic rebirth.

-Rome emerged as a spiritual and artistic powerhouse during the High Renaissance, driven by papal ambition.
-Under the patronage of Popes like Julius II, Rome saw the rise of grand projects — including St. Peter’s Basilica, the Sistine Chapel ceiling, and works by Raphael and Michelangelo — that fused divine vision with classical grandeur.
+Rome emerged as a spiritual and artistic powerhouse at the height of the Renaissance, driven by papal ambition.
+Under the patronage of popes such as Julius II, Rome saw the creation of monumental projects—including St Peter’s Basilica, the Sistine Chapel ceiling, and the works of Raphael and Michelangelo—blending divine vision with classical grandeur.

 Venice, with its maritime wealth and Eastern influences, cultivated a more sensual and luminous art.
-Painters like Titian, Tintoretto, and Veronese flourished in a city of opulence, where colour, atmosphere, and pageantry ruled both canvas and culture.
+Painters such as Titian, Tintoretto, and Veronese flourished in this city of opulence, where colour, atmosphere, and magnificence dominated both canvas and culture.

 divider